 Mac OS X 10.5.4 using gcc 4.3.3, Intel processor

 Can be made to build and check OK.
-However, note that tr1::unordered_map included with gcc 4.0.1 is broken; this is the version of gcc supplied with Xcode at the current release 3.1.3.
-For CXXR to build, it is necessary to use a later version of gcc, such as the gcc43 package of MacPorts; some tweaking (not yet handled by autoconf, sorry!) is then necessary for the CXXR build process to use the right compilers and the right libraries.
+However, note that tr1::unordered_map included with gcc 4.0.1 is broken; this was the version of gcc supplied with Xcode at release 3.1.3.
+For CXXR to build, it is necessary to use a later version of gcc, such as the gcc43 package of MacPorts; some tweaking is then necessary for the CXXR build process to use the right compilers and the right libraries.
+Not checked with recent releases.

 SunOS 5.9 on Sparc using gcc 4.2.1 and GNU make

 connections.cpp (and possibly other files) fail to compile owing to an inconsistency vis-à-vis the system header files.
+(Not recently retested.)
 Let me know if this causes you problems; otherwise fixing it is low priority.

 Preprocessor variables

-The file src/include/CXXR/config.hpp can be edited to define (or leave undefined) various C/C++ preprocessor variables, which configure debugging and optimisation options.
+The file src/include/CXXR/config.hpp can be edited to define (or leave undefined) various C/C++ preprocessor variables, which configure debugging and optimisation options, but which are not controlled by options to the autoconf configure script.
 Refer the the doxygen documentation of this file for further information.